cjxo/messaging-app-client/README.md

 - [ ] BackENDDDD!!!!
+    - [ ] Auth Context
         - [ ] Detect If User has token/is signed in.
+        - [ ] If so, redirect to main UI

+    - [ ] Sign Out
+    - [ ] Clean Up API, esp. fetch

-    - [ ] Auth Context
+- [ ] Loading PagE!!!!!!!
+    - Both Are used on Dash and Auth pages

 - [ ] New Features
     - [ ] User Status if they're online